Lowe’s CEO History

 © History Oasis

-For over a decade from 2007 to 2018, Robert Niblock served as CEO of Lowe's during a period of immense growth for the home improvement retailer.
+From 2007 to 2018, Robert Niblock served as CEO of Lowe's during a period of growth.

-By 2011, Lowe's was generating over $50 billion in annual revenues, had advanced its Fortune 500 ranking into the Top 30, and operated over 1,750 locations across North America.
+By 2011, Lowe's was generating over $50 billion in annual revenues, it was part of the Fortune 500 ranking, and operated over 1,750 locations across North America.

-Niblock also focused on integrating technology and enhancing supply chain infrastructure to improve Lowe's omnichannel retail capabilities before retiring in 2018.
+Niblock also focused on enhancing supply chain infrastructure to improve Lowes Omnichannel retail capabilities.

 MARVIN ELLISON